mosowaz/AZURE-Terraform-projects/project-5b/docs.md

   )

 ```
+Since upgrade mode for the backend VMSS is set to "Manual", a manual upgrade is required after provisioning of the VMSS. \
+Go to the VMSS resource --> Click "Instances" --> Select the VM instances you want to upgrade --> Click "Upgrade".

 ![alt text](scripts/image.png)

 Now test the Application gateway frontend IP to validate the you can reach the backend.

 ## Expected Results
 ![alt text](scripts/result.png)